 "We have been wanting to do a miscarriage awareness post for a while and could never bring ourselves to do it, but we now feel strong enough..."

-Warning, this post contains details of miscarriage that some may find difficult to hear.
+Warning, this post contains details of miscarriage that some may find difficult to read.

 "We have been wanting to do a miscarriage awareness post for a while and could never bring ourselves to do it, but we now feel strong enough and as this is Baby Loss Awareness Week, I think now is the right time.

-Sadly, miscarriage is very common and occurs in 1 in 4 pregnancies.
+Sadly, miscarriage is very common and occurs in one in four pregnancies.